 Housing (rental of a luxury three-bedroom, unfurnished apartment): $500

 Utilities (including phone, water/electricity, internet, and DirecTV): $155

 Entertainment (two people dining out six times a month with drinks): $200

 IESS (social security) healthcare: $80

 Monthly total: $1,680

 But you don’t have to spend that much.
 The truth is, you could rent a modest apartment for as little as $350 monthly, spend $50 on utilities, do your own cleaning, eat out less often, use public transportation…and you’d be living comfortably for closer to $1100 a month—that’s only $13,200 a year.

 Learn more about Ecuador and other countries in our daily postcard e-letter.

 Simply enter your email address below and we’ll send you a FREE REPORT – Ecuador: Live Like Royalty on Your Social Security.

-This special guide covers real estate, retirement and more in Ecuador and is yours free when you sign up for our IL postcards below.
+This special guide covers real estate, retirement and more in Ecuador and is yours free when you sign up for our postcards below.